BenMan95/scannerless-card-reader/README.md

 - Run `npm install` in the project directory

 ## Usage
-- Run the command `node server.js` to begin running this project
+- Run the command `npm start` to begin running this project
-- Navigate to `localhost:8080/cardentry.html` in your browser
+- Navigate to `localhost:3000` in your browser
 - Input cards as follows:
   - Input some combination of name, set code, and collector number in the fields at the top left
     - The name can be found at the top of the card